Ocracoke Light Station

 A fourth-order Fresnel lens was installed in 1854, replacing the old reflector system.
 Its hand-cut prisms and magnifying glass greatly intensified the light.
 Early in the Civil War, the lens was dismantled by Confederate troops but was re-installed in 1864 by Union forces.
 Originally an oil-burning light, the Ocracoke Light was electrified in the early decades of the 1900s.
 The present light is equal to 8,000 candlepower and casts a stationary beam that can be seen 14 miles at sea.
 A battery powered back-up light operates during power failures.

-As duties at the light station increased, an assistant keeper position was established.
+As duties at the lighthouse increased, an assistant keeper position was established.
 To house the additional keeper and his family, a second story was built onto the original quarters in 1897 and another section was added in 1929.
 The double keepers' quarters still stands on the site today, along with a generator house, once the oil supply shed.

 Keepers performed a wide range of duties.
 Maintaining the buildings and grounds, hauling oil, trimming wicks, and polishing the lens were part of a well-trained lightkeeper's regulated life.

 Ocracoke lighthouse keepers fished, hunted waterfowl, raised livestock, and planted gardens.
 Due to the proximity of the village, the keepers and their families enjoyed a social life on Ocracoke and their children were schooled in the village.
-The Lighthouse Service provided a traveling library to their isolated employees.
+The US Lighthouse Service provided a traveling library to their isolated employees.
 Cases of library books were circulated every six months to light stations along the coasts.

 During hurricanes, the light station served as a place of refuge for some local residents.
 Situated on higher ground, the complex often remained above flood waters.
 Villagers, sometimes arriving by boats which navigated inundated roadways, waited out the storm in the keepers’ home.